The Financial Aid Office is prepared to assist in determining the best path forward to invest in education.

 Federal Title IV Financial Aid is available for eligible students who demonstrate financial need.
-Financial aid is meant to assist students in completing an eligible training program successfully and acquire a College credential.
-Mountainland Technical College is a campus of the Utah System of Technical Colleges (USTC).
-Since all Title IV eligible USTC campuses are approved separately to provide financial assistance, some differences in delivery methods across campuses may occur.
+Financial aid is meant to assist students in completing an eligible training program successfully and acquire a college credential.
+Mountainland Technical College is part of the Utah System of Higher Education (USHE).
+Since all Title IV eligible USHE campuses are approved separately to provide financial assistance, some differences in delivery methods across campuses may occur.

 Once you have been admitted to MTECH and the Financial Aid Office receives the required items listed above, your file will be reviewed for eligibility for financial assistance.
 MTECH will begin notification of eligibility to enrolled students in mid-March by mailing a preliminary award estimate letter.
 Award estimates will not be provided until the Financial Aid Office has received all of the necessary paperwork (including the verification worksheet and tax copies).
 If you indicate an interest in a student loan program, the loan application will accompany the award letter.

 The total amount of grant and loan awards will not exceed the cost of attendance (COA) which may include tuition, loan fees, required books/supplies, estimated room and board, personal, travel and sometimes child care expenses.
 MTECH designs all initial awards packaging to assist with direct educational costs “only” and requires additional steps when applying for loan proceeds funding.

 MTECH does not participate in the Federal Direct Student Loan program.
 However, if a student chooses to borrow from a Private Student Loan (also known as Alternative Student Loan) program, the office of financial aid can certify enrollment when requested by the Lending Institution.
 Additional information can be located at the following website locations:

 *Note: This is a summary; further information regarding financial aid programs and student eligibility is available in the Financial Aid Office.